Frequently Asked Questions

 What time should I arrive for the Hill Trip?

 We recommend arriving as early as possible to allow yourself time to buy tickets.
 In school holidays and at weekends we can be extremely busy and often have to limit numbers (see below) so please arrive early to avoid disappointment.
+At peak times we recommend you are in the queue before we open.
 The shop is open from 10am.

 Can I pre-book for the Trip?

-Whilst we usually have plenty of space to take everyone who would like to join the Trip, in the last year or so there’s been a real surge of visitors to the Cairngorms, meaning that on occasion we get an overwhelming number of visitors turn up for a particular Trip.
+Whilst we usually have plenty of space to take everyone who would like to join the Trip, in the last few years there’s been a real surge of visitors to the Cairngorms, meaning that on occasion we get an overwhelming number of visitors turn up for a particular Trip.
 For safety, practicality and enjoyment reasons this means we have a limit on numbers – tickets are first come, first served for each Trip.
-We’re open from 10am, so please do arrive early to give yourself the best chance of getting tickets – at busy times this means being here when we open the doors right at 10am.
+We’re open from 10am, so please do arrive early to give yourself the best chance of getting tickets – at busy times this means being here before we open to get in the queue.
 We don’t take pre-bookings before the day – we have thought long and hard about this, but unfortunately the unpredictability of the mountain environment and the reindeer themselves means it’s just not a viable option for our business.

 I have a large group who would like to meet the reindeer?

-We can sometimes run private hill trips for organised tour groups of 15 people or more.
+We can sometimes run private Hill Trips for organised tour groups of 15 people or more.
 These need to be pre-booked – please drop us a line as far in advance as possible as it requires us rota-ing on extra staff.
+We can only do extra Trips at certain times of day and not during the months of November – April.

 What’s your postcode?